-Anyhoo…….there were also some llamas.
-Some stupid, sorry, no-count, rat bastard llamas.
-And llamas are A-holes, you guys.
-Huge A-holes.
+Anyhoo…there were also some llamas.
+Some stupid, sorry, no-count, no good llamas.
+And llamas are complete jerks, you guys.
+Huge jerks.
 I don’t like llamas.
-I apologize for the curse words, but there is no other way that I feel I can accurately describe my disdain for this animal, without using some sort of derogatory curse word.
+I apologize for the name calling, but there is no other way that I feel I can accurately describe my disdain for this animal, without using some sort of derogatory words.

 I have always been pretty good at doing different, funny voices, so I began to talk in a voice that I felt a llama would talk in, just saying silly things that would make the girls laugh.
 And man, they were LAUGHING.
 I felt great!
 They are having such a fun time!
 They are so happy!!
 Way to go, Stone!

-As the girls began to feed them, it was easy to see that there was definitely an Alpha in the pack, and he was kind of a dick.
+As the girls began to feed them, it was easy to see that there was definitely an Alpha in the pack, and he was the biggest jerk of all.
 He made a funny hissing noise that the girls thought were “so cute”!
 He pinned his ears back, and would stick his head through the window to get the food.
-Having been around horses all of my life, I can tell a pissy animal, when I see one.
+Having been around horses all of my life, I can tell a cranky animal, when I see one.
 And he definitely was.
 I told them to be careful.
 I told them he was about to get ignorant.
 But no one listens to me.
-I’m just their chauffeur…..and arm candy.
+I’m just their chauffeur and arm candy.

 I rolled my window up, when he came around to my side, because I’m smart.
 Even with their heckling (mainly April’s) I would not roll it down.
 I said “Girls, he’s not playing”!
 “I’m telling you, he’s getting ready to throw a fit”!
 To which April replied, “oh, quit being such a BABY”!!!
 Hahaha.
 She paid for this silly remark.
 Unfortunately, we all had to pay for it, with her.